s4wave/spacewave/README.md

 - Click the green play button for "Debug Electron Renderer Process"

-This is only enabled in Debug builds for Electron, where the plugin compiler will automatically configure the web plugin to start Electron with:

-- `--inspect=5858` for the main process
+This is only enabled in Debug builds for Electron, where the plugin compiler will automatically configure the web plugin to start Electron with `--inspect=5858` for the main process.
-- `--remote-debugging-port=9222` for the renderer

 This is enabled by the plugin compiler for Electron in debug builds only.